-Behavioral Health Recovery Team
+Behavioral Health Interdisciplinary Program

-In the Behavioral Health Recovery Team (BHRT) Major Rotation, the intern will function as a Primary Behavioral Health Provider in a general mental health clinic.
+In the Behavioral Health Interdisciplinary Program (BHIP) Major Rotation, the intern will function as a Primary Behavioral Health Provider in a general mental health clinic.
 On this rotation, the intern completes full biopsychosocial assessments and treatment plans based on the diagnoses and presenting problems of the Veteran and implements appropriate evidence-based interventions on an outpatient basis.
 Diagnoses of Veterans served in this clinic may include affective disorders, anxiety disorders, personality disorders, psychotic disorders, posttraumatic stress disorder, substance use disorders and combinations thereof.
-While Evidence-Based Psychotherapies are emphasized, the BHRT major is meant to be generalist in nature, and caseloads can be crafted to focus on areas that the intern and supervisor identify as areas for additional growth.
-The intern will be a member of a Behavioral Health Interdisciplinary Program (BHIP) team, focusing on multi-disciplinary case management and program development.
+While Evidence-Based Psychotherapies are emphasized, the BHIP major is meant to be generalist in nature, and caseloads can be crafted to focus on areas that the intern and supervisor identify as areas for additional growth.
+The intern will be a member of an interdisciplinary team, focusing on multidisciplinary case management and program development.